nterreri/thesis/report/chapter4.md

-The reason this subpackage was not used in the final pipeline implementation is that it took too long for the survey that was created to collect relevant data to produce results (#REFERENCERELEVANTPART).
-But it is possible in principle to plug a trained categorizer at the preprocessor level of the message pipeline in order to add a tag to the user message, in order for this to be used by the chatbot framework to provide better replies to the user,
+The reason this subpackage was not used in the final pipeline implementation is that it took too long for the survey that was created to collect relevant data to produce results.
+But it is possible
+in principle to plug a trained categorizer at the preprocessor level of the message pipeline in order to add a tag to the user message, in order for this to be used by the chatbot framework to provide better replies to the user,